-The prior discussion of building blogger-audience rapport spawned a related question: how did a blogger get to know one’s audience?
+The prior discussion of building blogger-audience rapport spawned a related question: how did a blogger get to know the audience?
 To establish Ana(b)log’s readership, I took a proactive approach not just with social media, but also as a participant in the Gainesville music community.
 As Ana(b)log was a reporting-based publication, I went to my sources, establishing a face-to-face relationship with multiple artists as any good reporter would.
 Over the course of six months, I regularly attended bi-weekly meetings of the University of Florida’s Music and Entertainment Industry Student Association, went on average to one show per week at a cost of $6-8 each, attended most of the major music events (like the Gainesville Music Maker’s Ball and The Fest), and, in all cases, talked to the performers involved.
 I knew my audience because I was part of my audience.
-I put myself in the reader’s shoes and would advise all bloggers looking to grow an online presence to do the same, asking, “If I came across this post, would it both hold my attention for its duration and leave me hungry for more?”
-Along these same lines, the most successful bloggers have been ones that exploited a niche by providing original content.
-Consequently, a blogger must survey his or her environment, researching competitors and potential partner publications in order to carve out an area of specialty.
+I put myself in readers’ shoes and would advise all bloggers looking to grow an online presence to do the same, asking, “If I came across this post, would it both hold my attention for its duration and leave me hungry for more?”
+Along those same lines, the most successful bloggers have been ones that exploited a niche by providing original content.
+Consequently, bloggers must survey their environment, researching competitors and potential partner publications to carve out an area of specialty.
 For Ana(b)log, this entailed focusing heavily on live, local music reviews and multimedia-based reporting of lesser known bands, neither of which had been previously concentrated on.

 Growing a Community: Advice for Future Bloggers

 Scanning one’s environment and analyzing the audience were first steps to growing a readership.
 With social media providing multiple outlets for reader discussion, one must also attempt to harness audience feedback – both with the blogger and other readers – by either confining it to a single location or creating synergies between social media applications.
 With Ana(b)log, readers submitted comments through YouTube, Facebook, Twitter and email, and made it difficult to focus conversation while simultaneously spreading thin the time and attention of the blogger.
 The goal, then, was to efficiently collate reader interactions without limiting potential feedback avenues.
 The social media application WordBooker helped in this regard, as it transcribed Facebook comments directly to the blog post.
 Providing an RSS feed of Ana(b)log’s Twitter correspondence in the sidebar of Anablogmusic.com also helped to aggregate dialogue in one place.
-Ideally, a blogger should strive to collect comments in one easily accessible location in order to generate further conversation.
+Ideally, a blogger should strive to collect comments in one easily accessible location to generate further conversation.

 Bloggers should also tap into preexisting communities if at all possible.
 This, again, requires an awareness of one’s place in the blogosphere and a willingness to advertise oneself.
 Over the course of this project, Ana(b)log was able to develop a synergistic relationship with Grow Radio in which use of the station’s facilities and access to its on-air personalities was reciprocated with Ana(b)log coverage.
 The relationship between the two shed light on how the Internet worked in general: similar communities connected with one another through social media and then utilized each other’s existing resources.
 Such an interaction occurred every time an artist promoted an Ana(b)log post via retweet or Facebook repost: the band benefited from the spread of positive press while Ana(b)log benefitted from the increased exposure and bump in traffic.